 2. Promotes Weight Management

 This food will be very satisfying with moderate energy content.
-Fiber and high protein avert overeating.
+Fibre and high protein avert overeating.

 3. Improves Gut Health

-Gentle cooking and less Oil stop the formation of friendly gut compounds, which help you digest and absorb nutrients.
+Gentle cooking and less oil stop the formation of beneficial gut compounds, which help you digest and absorb nutrients.

 This recipe is flexible to fashionable eating habits: